Require U2F with Okta

 Build a Zero Trust policy to require U2F

 You can use this information to build a rule in Access.
-Navigate to the
+Go to the

 Applications list in the Cloudflare Access section of the dashboard.
 Choose an application that you have already built or create a new one.
 This example adds the requirement to an existing application.